-Oklahoma is a beautiful state with terrain that stretches as far as the eye can see.
+Oklahoma nursing outlines the educational, licensing, and career prospects for nurses in the state.
+This beautiful state has terrain that stretches as far as the eye can see.
 Oklahoma has a rich Native American history, with five major tribes recognized in the state.
 This rich heritage is reflected in the culture.
 Temperatures in Oklahoma can be pretty hot in the summer, averaging in the low nineties.
 However, winters can be cold in Oklahoma, and if you like snow, you are likely to get some from time to time during winter.

 There is something for everyone in Oklahoma.
 Excellent museums and cultural activities are abundant.
 For those that enjoy an authentic Southwest experience, there are rodeos that the whole family can enjoy.
 Southwestern food is a staple in Oklahoma.
 The rich multi-cultural heritage is reflected in the variety of foods offered in some genuinely superb restaurants.
 So if you want to start a nursing career in this state, the best nursing programs in Oklahoma can get you started.